 Our teacher in Wren class is Miss Cadman.

-Miss Matthews, Miss Gibson and Mrs Legender also support the children with their learning.
+Mrs Sayers, Ms Rochford and Mrs Stockley also support the children with their learning.

 All of the adults in Wren class are very friendly and helpful to make sure the children have the best start at the Round House Primary Academy.